 While I wouldn’t declare that moderate alcohol intake is itself bad for you, I don’t really think it’s good for you either.
 I am a firm believer that what we do on a daily basis impacts our health the most.
 Drinking too much, eating to the point of feeling stuffed, eating nothing green, snoozing through your workouts, getting 3 hours of sleep – none of these things impact much if they happen every now and then.
 But on a daily basis they would likely lead to less-than-ideal health outcomes.

+There are links to breast cancer and other health problems to mental health for more than 7 drinks per week.
 A daily drink plus a little more at social events equals a lot more than seven.
-(Those lucky men have a lot more wiggle room with their recommendation at less than 14 drinks per week.)
+(Those lucky men have a lot more wiggle room with their recommendation at less than 14 alcoholic drinks per week.)
 Before shifting my habits, I realized I was having more than 7 drinks a week.
+And let’s not forget that the standard drink is 4 ounces of wine or 12 ounces of beer.
+If I measured the actual amount of alcohol, it was more like 6-8 ounces of wine or a pint of beer.
 I was going directly against professional health recommendations.

 3 // I feel best when I don’t drink